May 2026 – Scene Writing & Structure Challenge – 40th Anniversary Series

 LOLA

-Your Honor, the Prosecutor has just accused my client of murder, without any evidence whatsoever.
+Your Honor, the Prosecutor has just accused my client of murder, without any evidence

 SAGER